bigbridge-nl/product-import/README.md

 * trims leading and trailing whitespace (spaces, tabs, newlines) from all fields
 * input is validated on data type, requiredness,  and length restrictions
+* result callback, a function that is called with the results of the import (id, error)

 ## To be supported

+* import text entries per row
 * dry run
 * all types of products
 * categories